-Latency The time, expressed in quantity of symbols, taken for a signal element to pass through a device.
+The time, expressed in quantity of symbols, taken for a signal element to pass through a Latency information that is independent from the lower layers.

 Link Encryption Cryptography applied to data as it travels on data links between the network devices.